Welcome to Costa Rica.

 Mid-Budget Accommodation

-If you’re looking for a balance between comfort and budget, then La Baula Lodge is the place for you.
+If you’re looking for a hotel with a balance between comfort and budget, then La Baula Lodge is the place for you.

 Priced at €63, this lodge offers comfortable rooms, friendly service, and a location that’s close to nature.